rexresearch.com

 The differences between models and Econom Stalker type lenses -

 they work on the uptake and lighter for street lighting.
-The main
+The

-ability to adjust the spectrum was made possible by changing the
+The ability to adjust the spectrum was made possible by changing

-angle of incidence to the surface with special reflective
+the angle of incidence to the surface with special reflective

 filters...